Sunf3r/WALL-E/README.md

 ---

-# What do you mean by "cool features"? 🤔:
+# 🤔 What do you mean by "cool features"?:

 - [x] Translate text;
 - [x] Search on Google;